-The 2011 Statistics Canada National Household Survey reports that approximately 201,100 First Nation peoples live in Ontario.
-Approximately 37% of Ontario’s First Nation peoples live on reserves.
+The 2016 Canadian Census reports that approximately 236,680 First Nation peoples live in Ontario.
+Approximately 23% of Ontario’s First Nation peoples live on reserves.
 There are 133 distinct First Nation communities in Ontario.
-Outside of reserves, more than 60% of First Nation peoples live in rural or urban areas and predominantly in urban areas.
-The 2011 National Household Survey indicates that the overall Ontario school-age (ages 5–19) population of First Nation students is 55,185.
+Outside of reserves, about 77% of First Nation peoples live in rural or urban areas and predominantly in urban areas.
+The census indicates that the overall Ontario school-age (ages 5–19) population of First Nation students is 62,840.

-First Nation students who live in First Nation communities attend schools in their own communities or attend the province’s publicly-funded schools.
-First Nation communities operate a significant number of schools and alternative education programs and the majority of these are at the elementary level.
-In addition, there are currently six federally administered schools for Grades 1 to 8 in Ontario.
-One is on the Tyendinaga Reserve, near Belleville; the other five are on the Six Nations of the Grand River Reserve, near Brantford.
-Forty public and Catholic school boards in Ontario have tuition agreements with First Nation communities.
+Indigenous students who live in First Nation communities attend schools in their own communities or attend the province’s publicly-funded schools.
+First Nation communities operate a significant number of schools and alternative education programs - the majority of these are at the elementary level.
+In addition, there are currently six federally administered schools for Grades 1 to 8 in Ontario among the following communities: Tyendinaga Mohawk Territory, near Belleville; and, Six Nations of the Grand River First Nation, near Brantford.

-Financial responsibility for the education of First Nation students resident in First Nation communities, whether they attend publicly-funded schools or schools in First Nation communities, falls under the jurisdiction of Aboriginal Affairs and Northern Development Canada (AANDC).
+Financial responsibility for the education of First Nation students who reside in First Nation communities, whether they attend publicly-funded schools or schools in First Nation communities, falls under the jurisdiction of Indigenous Services Canada.

-First Nation students who live in First Nation communities and attend schools operated by a district school board or school authority do so under an education services or tuition agreement.
-These agreements are legal and binding and are usually negotiated by the First Nation community and the school board.
+As noted previously, First Nation students who live in First Nation communities and attend schools operated by a district school board or school authority do so under either the REA or an ESA, where this agreement has not yet expired.
+These agreements are legal and binding.

 As noted in the census data, a large percentage of First Nation students live outside a First Nation community, often in urban areas.
 These students may have relocated with their families to urban areas or were born in those areas.
-The challenge for school boards is to encourage confidential voluntary self-identification so that they will know the numbers of First Nation students in their schools and be able to plan for and allocate resources that meet their specific needs and honour their identity as First Nation children and youth.
-Voluntary confidential self-identification policies are developed in collaboration with First Nation communities and must respect issues of how data is collected, stored, used and shared with the First Nation community.
+The challenge for school boards is to encourage confidential voluntary self-identification so that they will know the numbers of Indigenous students in their schools and be able to plan for and allocate resources that meet their specific needs and honour their identity as Indigenous children and youth.
+Voluntary confidential self-identification policies are developed in collaboration with Indigenous communities and must respect issues of how data is collected, stored, used and shared with the Indigenous community.

 Métis Students in Ontario

-The Statistics Canada National Household Survey reports that approximately 86,015 Métis people live in Ontario.
-The 2011 Survey also indicates that the overall Ontario school-age (ages 5–19) population of Métis students is 19,045.
+The 2016 Canadian Census reports that approximately 120,585 Métis people live in Ontario.
+The census also indicates that the overall Ontario school-age (ages 5–19) population of Métis students is 26,135.